-♦ Staff time required to:
+◆ Staff time required to:

+Retrieve documents

-Retrieve documents and/or data which are responsive to the request.
-Sort and label documents, if necessary to identify the data to be copied.
-Remove staples or paper clips.
+Sort and label documents, only if necessary to identify the data to be copied

+Remove staples or paper clips

-Take documents to copier for copying documents.
+Take documents to copier for copying

+Copy documents

-Notes: The City may not assess a fee for labor costs (wages/salary plus benefits) that exceed those of the lowest-paid employee who could complete the task(s) performed.
-The requirement that data be kept in a manner that makes them easily accessible for convenient use may limit the City in charging for staff time.
+Notes: The entity may not assess a fee for labor costs (wages/salary plus benefits) that exceed those of the lowest-paid employee who could complete the task(s) performed.
+The requirement that data be kept in a manner that makes them easily accessible for convenient use may limit the entity in charging for staff time.

-- ♦ Materials (paper, copier ink, staples, magnetic tapes, video or audio cassettes, etc.) - ♦ If the data is electronically stored, the time required to electronically organize, compile, and label the data responsive to the request. - ♦ Special costs associated with making copies from computerized data, such as writing or modifying a computer program to format data. - ♦ Mailing costs
+- ◆ Materials (paper, copier ink, staples, magnetic tapes, video or audio cassettes, etc.) - ♦ Special costs associated with making copies from computerized data, such as writing or modifying a computer program to format data.
+Note: Computerized data must be kept in a manner that makes the data easily accessible for convenient use.

-- ♦ Vehicle costs directly involved in transporting data to the appropriate facility when necessary to provide copies (for example, when the City is unable to provide copying services for photographs, oversized documents, videos, etc.) - ♦ Electricity costs when the requester uses own scanner to make an unusually large number of copies
+- Mailing costs - ♦ Vehicle costs directly involved in transporting data to the appropriate facility when necessary to provide copies (for example, when the entity is unable to provide copying services for photographs, oversized documents, videos, etc.)

+♦ Electricity costs when the requester uses own scanner to make an unusually large number of copies